Clifftech123/JavaScript-From-Beginner-to-Master/README.md

-## Mastering JavaScript Step-by-Step
+## JavaScript from Beginner to Master Tutorial Series

-This repository contains all the code for the "Mastering JavaScript Step-by-Step" blog series on dev.to.
+This repository contains all the code for the `JavaScript from Beginner to Master Tutorial Series`  blog series on dev.to.
 It serves as a comprehensive resource for learning JavaScript, covering various topics in a progressive manner.

 ## Usage